SBkiller/UnicornPascal/README.md

     `uc_mem_write()` -> `uc_mem_write_()`, `uc_mem_read()` -> `uc_mem_read_()`
   - and the missing feature passing variable number of arguments to functions (`...`):
     `uc_hook_add()` -> `uc_hook_add_0()`, `uc_hook_add_1()`, `uc_hook_add_2()`
-* Compiler agnostic, as long as it is some sort of modern Pascal
+* Compiler agnostic, as long as it is some sort of modern Pascal.
+Delphi >= 5 and Free Pascal >= 1.0
 * Multiplatform (Windows and Linux are tested)

 ## Examples